-It’s hard to believe that the first day of school is right around the corner.
+It’s hard to believe that the first day of school is right around the corner, which means its the perfect time for this decluttering calendar.
 Remember when you were young and the three months of summer seemed to last for years?
 Now it seems like summer flies by in the blink of an eye.
 However it happened, it’s now time to get organized and ready for back-to-school.
 Using this free printable Back-to-School Calendar for Decluttering will help you march through all the organization tasks you need to get done to be prepared for the new school year.
 And it will only take you 10-30 minutes a day.

 I’ve always been a big believer in the old adage, “A stitch in time saves nine” and that certainly applies in preparing for the school year.
-Investing the time now to get ready for school will save you much time and many headaches when the school year starts and every one is back to school.
+Investing the time with this decluttering calendar now to get ready for school will save you much time and many headaches when the school year starts and every one is back to school.

 Back-to-School Calendar for Decluttering